aws-samples/aws-modern-application-workshop/module-6/README.md

   }]
 });
 ```
 > **Note:** Make sure to replace "REPLACE@EMAIL_ADDRESS" in the code above with a valid email address you have access to.
-This will be the email address that user questions are published to by the SNS topic**:
+This will be the email address that user questions are published to by the SNS topic.

 Finally, deploy the CDK Application: